 - Trust center technology

 With references in Algeria, Bulgaria (military), Azerbaijan, Gabon, Germany, China, Finland, France, Mexico, Puerto Rico, Slovenia, Sweden, and Europe with the European health card, Thales is a reliable and robust partner.

 Why use a smart health card?

-By identifying the holder and his/her affiliation to an organization and verifying his/her rights, a smart card acts as an essential component of the IT system to create and secure the transmission of standardized medical expense claims.
+By identifying the holder and their affiliation to an organization and verifying their rights, a smart card acts as an essential component of the IT system to create and secure the transmission of standardized medical expense claims.

 Smart card solutions enable the pre-authorization of the health transaction by storing the validity of the patient's rights.

 Costs are divided by 6 to 7 when processes are dematerialized.

 A smart national health card is a secure document.